-Needless to add, the price of any individual bond might rise or fall based on the market’s demand and supply of bonds.
+Needless to say, the price of any individual bond might rise or fall based on the market’s demand and supply of bonds.

-The interest rate varies from one organisation to the next.
-The ones who are more dependable are able to borrow at a lower interest rate (and so provide you a cheaper rate).
+The interest rate varies from one organization to the next.
+The ones who are more dependable are able to borrow at a lower interest rate (and so provide you with a cheaper rate).

 According to this logic, the government (the safest entity in every country) provides the lowest return (and also the lowest risk).

-There’s an another approach to invest in bonds that’s more popular with retail investors.
+There’s another approach to investing in bonds that’s more popular with retail investors.

 We can invest in bonds through mutual funds in the same way that we can invest in stocks through mutual funds.